 Home button and RTH failsafe now use ArduCopter RTL Mode instead of the old "Return Home" smart shot.
 This is more reliable and eliminates numerous points of failure.
 They have the same end result.

 Newer version of some system files to make troubleshooting and recovery from problems easier.

-Factory reset will now reset the ArduCopter parameters on the pixhawk to default as well.
+Factory reset will now reset the ArduCopter parameters on The Cube (formerly known as Pixhawk) to default as well.
 This was always a troubleshooting problem, and eliminates unnecessary extra steps.

 Lost functionality: Unfortunately, two things had to get sacrificed in this due to compatibility and incomplete development from 3DR.
 The impact should be rather minimal.